Haida Name: Gah–ghin-skuss (Out of your own land)

 Member of the Eagle Clan, Skidegate

 Today Clarence can often be found creating monumental totem poles and working on other various projects throughout the Lower Mainland and Coast of BC.
-Most recently he has worked on a successful collaboration, the Spirit Collection, with Fashion Designer Chloë Angus, expanding his medium into fine fabrics and fashion.
-The Spirit Collection is sold in museums, galleries and boutiques nationwide and at www.chloeangus.com.
+His successful collaboration with Fashion Designer Chloë Angus has expanded his medium into fine fabrics and fashion.

 Artwork by Clarence Mills: